 Moving a mattress can be a 15-minute process, or an hour of misery.
 We want to make sure that your experience is the first and not the second.
 It’s time to lace up your work boots, call in a few favors and pay your friends for pizza.
 We’ve put together a list of eight steps for making moving unbelievably easy.

 Always try to find a buddy to help move your mattress.
-Depending on the type, a mattress can range from 45 pounds (twin mattress) and 71 pounds (queen mattress) to 90 and 100 pounds (king, California king, and some specialized mattresses).
+Depending on the type, a mattress can range from 45 pounds (twin mattress) and 71 pounds (queen size mattress) to 90 and 100 pounds (King size mattress, California king, and some specialized mattresses).

 Attempting to lift and move a mattress alone can cause physical injuries, strained muscles, or nasty falls, so having a partner is essential.

 You’ll also want to decide how you’d like to transport the mattress.
 While it may seem like a quick and easy hack to tie a mattress to the roof of a car, this can damage the mattress by exposing it to pollutants and other elements.

 It’s best to secure the mattress inside of a truck or moving van.
 This allows for full structural coverage and allows you to secure the mattress for transport.

 Investing in some extra supplies can help make your move easier and ensure your mattress’s safe delivery.
 Some of this equipment can be rented, or you can purchase it from a moving rental company or online.